techlahoma/board_meetings/2019/attachments/06_content_creation.md

 * Collaboration with Fundraising Committee
 * Collaboration with Membership Committee
 * Conference and Workshop A/V
+  * 200OK Video Upload - Waiting on Maxxx for graphics
 * Content Marketing
 * OKC A/V Hardware
 * OKC A/V Volunteer Management
 * Project 3810 Streaming
-* 200OK Video Upload
-  * Waiting on Maxxx for graphics
 * Simulcasting - Kimberly is looking for education institutions or public libraries where we can simulcast.
 Need more volunteers for this.
 * TBS Streaming
   * Streaming setup and execution went well
   * Small audio issue at the start: no sound from mic (unplugging and plugging sound card back in fixed it)
   * TBS has all of the equipment necessary for potential future events
-* Tulsa Stream Team
 * Twitch Channel Management
   * Developing Branding for Twitch landing page.
 * Twitch Highlighting